 ElephantSQL offer tools to simplify the usage of the PostgreSQL database.
 Various monitoring tools will help you to overview server metrics, backups are handled automatically and we make it very easy to do Point in time recovery.
 The instance details, such as connection URL, statistics, open connections and your slow queries can be seen at the details pages in the Control Panel.
 Here you will also be able to restore backups and rotate your password.
 If you are on a dedicated plan (Happy Hippo or larger) you will be able to view server metrics, you can set up followers and you can view information for all your databases.

-Automated backups are performed every day.
+Automated backups are performed every day on all paid plans.
 These are stored in a cloud file storage so they are always accessible to you (same cloud as your instance).
-The last month backup files can be found and downloaded in the ElephanSQL Control Panel.
+The last month's backup files can be found and downloaded in the ElephanSQL Control Panel.

 The backups are compressed with